-How to future proof your business and start using cleaner, greener materials.
+How to future proof your business and start using cleaner, greener materials

 In the business world today, we are faced with many pressures, ultimately the big one is profit margin, of course, business needs to be sustainable, and by that, I don’t just mean products and design that doesn’t leave a footprint, it still needs to be able to sustain us, as people, in a community and present us with opportunities.
-But, we can do it a little differently and bring the other sustainable beast into the room too, the one that is lean, green and good for the future of people and the planet.
+But, we can do it a little differently and bring the other sustainable beast into the room too, the one that is lean, green, and good for the future of people and the planet.

-- Mushrooms for building
+1. Mushrooms for building

 Mushrooms, or the tendrils of mushrooms, the mycelium is creating a scene in the construction industry.
-Mycelium is an ever generating resource, continually growing and spreading it’s thread like roots to produce and create new building materials.
+Mycelium is an ever generating resource, continually growing and spreading its thread-like roots to produce and create new building materials.
 You can make materials to be worn or used, construction walls, insulation, architectural and design pieces, and they even have the power to eat plastic and styrofoam.
 Projects such as The Growing Pavillion show that whilst the building is being constructed, it is actually growing, the mycelium is also capturing twice its weight in carbon instead of regular buildings emitting 3 times the amount of emissions through the construction phase.
 Whilst mushrooms and the power of mycelium are in their infancy, the building and construction industries are waiting patiently for this technology and the benefits of it to become mainstream.

-- Cigarette butts into plastic products
+2. Cigarette butts into plastic products

-- Vegan leather that is not greenwashed
+4. Vegan leather that is not greenwashed

-- Pulp fiction or real solutions
+5. Pulp fiction or real solutions

 Imagine a world where you could buy products like cars, electronic goods, furniture that when you are finished with it, you could simply plant the carcass and return it back to nature, knowing full well that it won’t pollute, or create further environmental issues on the planet.
 Zeoform is that material.
-The team at Zeoform have been making and manipulating the nano cellulose fibres over the past 30 years making instruments, furniture and consumables that are planet friendly and will not leave more waste on this planet after they are used and you are done with them.
-The incredible Zeoform Micro Pulp takes cellulose fibres and technological knowhow to recreate anything in your wildest dreams.
-Zeoform are taking to the world stage after having a business sabbatical and are tackling large industries and companies to ensure that the next generation of products don’t leave a legacy we all have to clean up.
+The team at Zeoform has been making and manipulating the nano cellulose fibres over the past 30 years making instruments, furniture, and consumables that are planet friendly and will not leave more waste on this planet after they are used and you are done with them.
+The incredible Zeoform Micro Pulp takes cellulose fibres and technological know-how to recreate anything in your wildest dreams.
+Zeoform is taking to the world stage after having a business sabbatical and are tackling large industries and companies to ensure that the next generation of products don’t leave a legacy we all have to clean up.